 Most people think of asking clients for feedback, but what about the people who referred those clients?
 Referral sources are often overlooked, but they can provide tremendous insight into your firm’s strengths and how it is perceived in the marketplace.

 Referral sources know who people like to work with and they know who is a dud.
 Their reputation is on the line when they make a referral, so they are careful to recommend only the best.
 Find out why they refer people to one partner or another.
 Do they refer people to specific practices and not others?
 If so, is that because they are more-aligned with a particular practice or because they don’t view the other practice areas as highly?
 How do they perceive the firm?
 What do they view as your strengths and weaknesses?

 The Value of Feedback

 Firms and attorneys are often reluctant to ask for feedback because they are afraid of inconveniencing clients, overburdening their teams or hearing something they don’t like.
 But you can’t attract the business you want if you don’t know what people are saying about you.
 You have to ask.

 People do want to be asked for their honest feedback.
 It shows that they are important to you, and that you care what they think.

 If you’re concerned about how various audiences might respond to a request for feedback about your firm, you can increase honesty and openness by working with a third party to gather data.
 When these interviews are done by a third party, people feel free to be candid.
 Jaffe can help.

 Have you run into challenges trying to get buy-in for interviews during your law firm’s brand audit?
 What did you do to overcome this hesitancy?
-Comment below, or reach out to Michelle McCormick at email@example.com.
+Need help?
+Contact Terry M. Isner at firstname.lastname@example.org.